cyberrase5/cyse-project1/README.md

 #### Test it yourself
 I'm not entirely sure if I did it correct, but here's what I did: I fired up my old Tsoha app (which uses Flask and starts an app at localhost:5000), modified one of the html forms to 1. ```<form action="http://127.0.0.1:8000/chat/" method="POST">``` and 2. added field ```<input type="hidden" name="content" value="I will kill you all hahahha">```.
 Submitting the form redirects you to the chat app front page. which contains the nasty message that you didn't send.

-Even if this isn't how it actually works (because of the same address localhost the app thinks it's the same site etc.) the idea is the same, a site has a malicious form that posts to somewhere else you think it does etc. I don't have access to a site in the real internet, so this will have to do.
+Even if this isn't how it actually works (because of the same address localhost the app thinks it's the same site or something like that.) the idea is the same, a site has a malicious form that posts to somewhere else you think it does etc. I don't have access to a site in the real internet, so this will have to do.

 #### Fixing it
 Remove the @csrf_exempt decorator from views.py index() and uncomment the {% csrf_token %} in index.html.
 If you now attempt the above, it will redirect to Forbidden 403 Django page.